 5) Registered agent service is basically just mail sorting

 Every registered agent will likely receive documentation addressed to your company on a daily basis.
 These will undoubtedly have to be sorted, but it’s far from the only thing an agency does.
-Registered agent’s primary concern is to detect and direct all vital paperwork to you, allowing your company to never miss deadlines and remain reputable.
+Their primary concern is to detect and direct all vital paperwork to you, allowing your company to never miss deadlines and remain reputable.